 Mindfulness can boost the quality of our lives in numerous ways.

-What does mindfulness do to spark “the joy of being” that Tolle references?
-How can kids start benefiting from its practice?
+What does mindfulness do to spark “the joy of just being” that Tolle references?
+And, how can we teach kids to start benefiting from its practice?

-This article delves into both of these questions and includes plenty of specific activities for you to start using today.
-Mindfulness can nurture inner peace, improve the quality of exercise, enhance self-confidence, and facilitate more meaningful relationships with others.
+This article delves into both of these questions and includes plenty of activities for you to start using today.

 Research confirms that for children, mindfulness can:

 - Mitigate the effects of bullying (Zhou, Liu, Niu, Sun, & Fan, 2016);

 - Enhance focus in children with ADHD (Zhang et al., 2016);

 - Reduce attention problems (Crescentini, Capurso, Furlan, & Fabbro, 2016);

 - Improve social skills when well taught and practiced with children and adolescents.